dgparker/AngularJS-Seed-for-Small-Projects/README.md

 ---------------------------------------------

-This was honestly created out of need for myself to try and remove the hassle of of prototyping and testing random things within Angular, as well as to save time when starting relatively small projects.
+This was honestly created out of need for myself to try and remove the hassle of prototyping and testing random things within Angular, as well as to save time when starting relatively small projects.